dimesoftware/facteur/src/Facteur.Extensions.DependencyInjection.Resiliency/README.md

 The templates can be stored anywhere.
 By default they are stored in the folder where the application is hosted but it can also be retrieved from an Azure blob, FTP drive, etc. Using **template providers** and **resolvers**, you can write your own logic to fetch the right template for the job.

-Lastly and obviously, there are the various mail services, also known as **endpoints** in Facteur. emails can be sent with good old SMTP, Microsoft Graph API, SendGrid, etc.
+Lastly and obviously, there are the various mail services, also known as **endpoints** in Facteur. emails can be sent with good old SMTP, Microsoft Graph API, Plunk, Resend, SendGrid, etc.

 ## Installation